Email FacebookTwitterMenu burgerClose thin

 There are a number of different types of content you might produce when marketing your financial planning services.
 The options include:

 Remember that any content marketing you do reflects your branding and should illustrate your unique value proposition.
 The message you send to prospective clients should be consistent and immediately tell them what it is you bring to the table.
-Prospects may need to be told what you can do for them multiple times in order to be convinced to try your services.
+Prospects may need to be told what you can do for them multiple times to be convinced to try your services.

-Leverage Existing Audiences to Market Your Business
+5. Leverage Existing Audiences to Market Your Business

-If you don’t have the means to outsource some of those activities or you’re not yet seeing the kind of results that you’d like, you might consider looking into opportunities to leverage an existing audience as part of your marketing plan.
+If you don’t have the means to outsource some of those activities, or you’re not yet seeing the kind of results that you’d like, you might consider looking into opportunities to leverage an existing audience as part of your marketing plan.
 For example, that might include:

 • Being a guest on a podcast that has an established following